 Traditional gumbo is served over a bed of rice.
-This Chicken and Sausage Idaho® Potato Gumbo, skips the rice and adds potato to make a thick and hearty soup.
+This chicken and sausage gumbo skips the rice and adds potato to make a thick and hearty dish.
 Sponsored by the Idaho Potato Commission.

 I am an oil brat.
 My parents both worked in the oil industry, and I was born in New Orleans.
 We only lived there my first four years of life, but for some odd reason, I wear that Cajun badge proudly.
 (I will always root for the New Orleans Saints, ya’ll).